Fahim-Dot-Com/MyMegaReadMe/README.md

 # 🧠 Fahim's Developer Portfolio

 Welcome!
-I'm Fahim, an aspiring software engineer and tech enthusiast with experience across Python, JavaScript, HTML/CSS, React, and C#.
+I'm Fahim, and I'm  aspiring to be a apprentice and I'm a tech enthusiast with experience across Python, JavaScript, HTML/CSS, React, and C#.
 This is a mega showcase of my 20 repositories, grouped by theme and explained with clarity — for mentors, employers, and curious visitors.

 ---